 ACCP gratefully acknowledges the work of the 2018 Annual Meeting Program Committee, co-chaired by Drs.
 Dionna Green and Amalia Issa, that is working diligently to ensure an outstanding, cutting-edge scientific program.
 Their efforts have been supported by the entire Annual Meeting Program Committee, whose unwavering support, expertise and dedication have been extremely valuable and is much appreciated.

 2018 Annual Meeting Program educational courses include presentations that span the breadth of current, relevant topics.
 ACCP remains committed to offering Continuing Medical Education (CME) and Continuing Pharmacy Education (CPE) credits for our educational events, provided to meeting attendees at no additional cost.
+View Program at a Glance or the Detail Program of Pre-meeting Workshop and Symposia.

 On Saturday, September 22nd, a series of Pre-meeting Workshops will cover topics such as: